Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Methodology

 \section{Methodology}

 This section describes the assumptions underlying the evaluation and grading pipeline shown in Figure 1.
 The goal of this study is to evaluate the alignment between per-criterion grades produced by different LLMs and those assigned by teaching assistants.
 While TA grades do not represent an absolute ground truth, as grading is subject to interpretation and error \cite{teaching_assistant_experience_based_narrative}, they still provide valuable insights.
-As noted, this work extends the system proposed by Bouali et al. (2025) \cite{Toward_Automated_UML_Assessment}.
-As such, to ensure comparability, the same dataset, output format and grading rubric were used, with only minor adjustments to the prompt.
+As noted, this work builds on prior work \cite{Toward_Automated_UML_Assessment}.
+As such, to ensure comparability, the same dataset, output format, and grading rubric were used, with only minor adjustments to the prompt.